karlch/vimiv-qt/docs/documentation/exif.rst

 comes after the last ``.`` character.
 In case you pass the full path, vimiv will remove everything up to and including the last ``.`` character and match only the short form.

-Once `issue #220 <https://github.com/karlch/vimiv-qt/issues/220>`_ has been implemented, you will be able to get a list of valid metadata keys for the current image using ``:metadata --list-keys``.
+You can get a list of valid metadata keys for the current image using the ``:metadata-list-keys`` command.

 .. _exiv2: https://www.exiv2.org/index.html